 - The stress of increased production demand causes the quality level from the Chinese manufacturer to progressively decline, reaching unacceptable levels.
 This is often a surprise to the foreign buyer, who had expected quality to improve over time.

 In response to these issues, the foreign buyer gives notice to its Chinese manufacturer that it intends to move production to a different manufacturer, often a direct competitor of the current manufacturer.
 In the past, the issues that arose at this stage mostly focused on ownership of the physical molds.
 This issue can be resolved by a relatively simple mold ownership agreement.
 To the extent that a mold ownership agreement resolves the issues, this is old news.

-However, in the past year we have seen Chinese factories make arguments (like those below) that render the situation far more complex:
+However, in the past few years we have seen Chinese factories make arguments (like those below) that render the situation far more complex: